 Reviewers should not hesitate to point out approaches that they think would make the article more interesting.
-Statements like "In the judgment of the reviewer, the article could be made a lot more interesting if section 3 were deleted and a reference to Vargus's article on pp. 75–90 in the January 1994 issue of IEEE Network were made."
+Statements like, "In the judgment of the reviewer, the article could be made more interesting if section 3 were deleted, and a reference to Vargus's article on pp. 75–90 in the January 1994 issue of IEEE Network were made."
 Similarly, concerning deletion of unnecessary equations, additions of figures, reorganization of the material, etc., are appropriate.

 Need for the Article

 The article must be nonredundant in the sense that there are not already appropriate tutorially oriented articles readily accessible to the readers of IEEE Network.
 The article must be of interest to the networking community in the sense that it covers a topic that either uses networking technology or impacts networking.